 Let me introduce you guys to one of Brazil’s ultimate bar foods: Frango a Passarinho!

-Petiscos, as we call our tapas-style finger foods, are at the heart of our bar food scene and are traditionally pretty simple foods.
-We’re talking (for the most part) cheap, fried, all stupidly delicious!
-Just recently, old classics like Frango a Passarinho have been elevated, with the surge of ‘gastro pubs’.
-Either way, Cariocas (how people from Rio are called) go to botecos (how we call bars) first to drink and hang out with our friends and the food compliments that.
-Typically, we go out really late, say 10-11pm, so we have already had an actual dinner at home before we head out.
-All we need is a snack to accompany the drinks that last hours into the night.
-It is not uncommon to leave a bar in Rio when it is almost time to go back to the beach!
+Typically, we go out late, so, in may cases, we have already had an actual dinner at home before we head out.
+All we need is a snack to accompany the drinks that can last hours into the night.
 So, to endure a night of drinking, petiscos need to be filling, preferably cheap and most importantly, easy to deal with.
 Why?
-Well, botecos are crowded and chances are you won’t be sitting at a table comfortably eating.
-It’s possible, but can be a bit hard.
+Because, botecos are crowded and chances are you won’t be sitting at a table comfortably eating.
+It’s possible, but sometimes it can be hard.

-The bar scene in Rio is like nothing else I’ve seen anywhere I’ve been and they are one of the things I miss the most about home.
-Check me and my besties out, on my last trip home last year: Hipódromo Up, Baixo Gávea, Rio de Janeiro, Brazil April 2015
+The bar scene in Rio is like nothing else I’ve seen anywhere I’ve been.
+They are one of the things I miss the most about home.
+Check me and my besties out, on my last trip home: Hipódromo Up, Baixo Gávea, Rio de Janeiro, Brazil April 2015

 Any questions, let me know!